stacks-network/stacks-core/README.md

 cargo test testnet  -- --test-threads=1
 ```

 _On Windows, many tests will fail if the line endings aren't `LF`.
-Please ensure that you are have git's `core.autocrlf` set to `input` when you check out the repository to avoid any potential issues._
+Please ensure that you are have git's `core.autocrlf` set to `input` when you clone the repository to avoid any potential issues.
+This is due to the Clarity language currently being sensitive to line endings._

 ### Encode and sign transactions